Note that much of this content is influenced by the website of the Bennet Lab.

 Fully-Funded Ph.D.

 I am often seeking new students and postdocs for the SURF Lab.
-Although the lab is part of the Bioresource Engineering Department, I am agnostic as to your educational background.
+I am largely agnostic as to your educational background.
 I don't care if you are an architect, economist, engineer, human geographer or something else entirely.
 I encourage applicants from a diverse range of academic and personal backgrounds to apply to the lab.

 What I want you to bring to the lab is an interest in our core research areas, a passion for cities and the environment, and an openness to exploring urban sustainability through multi-disciplinary research.
 Some background knowledge on cities, quantitative methods, and sustainability are a prerequisite for joining the lab, but you are also coming here to learn, so you need not be an expert in those areas.
 I also appreciate strong written skills, although this is something we can develop together.